 And despite Halloween's reputation as the eeriest night of the year, a good many of the folk charms carried out in ages past were surprisingly in the cause of romance!
 In Scotland it was said you were to scatter hemp seeds over your left shoulder on Halloween night and intone the following rhyme "Hemp-seed, I saw thee; and him (or her) that is to be my true love, come after me".
 Then if you looked over your left shoulder, there would appear an image of your destined true love.
 In other parts of the British Isles it was said a similar prophetic vision of your lover to be could be invoked by eating an apple by candle-light in front of a mirror in Halloween night.

-And many areas held that a similar charm could be performed with apples.
+The mirror charm was so well established that it featured frequently in Hallowwen grretings cards produced at the turn of the century.
+However many areas held that a similar charm could be performed with apples.
 In this variant, those seeking to discover their soul mate would peel and an apple and throw the peel over their left shoulder.
 And the shape the peel landed it was supposed to form the initials of your true love.

 A somewhat squishier alternative for some amorous divination on Halloween comes from Shropshire.
-There is was said that if you catch a snail on Halloween and place it on a box or in the ashes of your hearth on Halloween night, in the morning you'll find the initials of your true love spelled out in the snail's slimy trail!
+There it was said that if you catch a snail on Halloween and place it on a box or in the ashes of your hearth on Halloween night, in the morning you'll find the initials of your true love spelled out in the snail's slimy trail!

 But there were more serious charms you practice upon a Halloween night too.
 In Herefordshire, there was a more morbid form of divination - each member of the family would pick an ivy leaf and label it as their own.
 The ivy leaves were then left in a bowl of water over Halloween night.
 In the morning any member of the family who was fated to die in the coming year would find their leaf marked with a coffin shape.
 In other regions, egg whites were dropped into water to serve a similar purpose, and again if the whites formed into the shape of a coffin you would not live to see the next Halloween...